Love to Cuddle? This $60-Per-Hour Job is Absolutely Perfect for You

 Before finding her true calling, Hess held a slew of less-than-fulfilling, customer service-type jobs.
 She also spent time as a personal trainer, a job she says commands about $60 an hour.

-Based on that, her skill set and the fact the most similar professional she could think of — a massage therapist — charges about the same, she decided folks would be happy to pay that rate to spoon.
+Based on that, her skills and the fact the most similar professional she could think of — a massage therapist — charges about the same, she decided folks would be happy to pay that rate to spoon.
 Plus, she liked the idea of marketing her services for only $1 a minute.

 With that rate, it took Hess about seven months to find herself in the black.

 So how much can she make?
 When she snuggles up to her max of five clients a day, Hess brings in $300, and she usually works five days a week.
 But her earning potential doesn’t end there.
-She plans to open a retail store later this year and to teach a 40-hour certification course for aspiring cuddlers.
+She plans to open a retail store later this year and teach a 40-hour certification course for aspiring cuddlers.

-Who Wants Cuddles from a Stranger?
+Who Wants Cuddles From a Stranger?

 When Hess first started, she expected to dole out most of her hugs to lonely widowers.
 That hasn’t been the case.
 She has spooned with people of all ages and backgrounds, from CEOs to artists.